flowgrammers-org/flowgramming/README.md

 9. Function manager allows the custom definition of multiple functions
 10. Can save and load all developed flowgrams (saved with extension ".fgmin")

+## How to use?

+Have a look at the user manual [here](https://flowgrammers-org.github.io/flowgramming-manual/).

 ## Setting up the development environment

 -   Clone this repository